 No term limits shall be set for Board membership, and indefinite re-election is permissible.
 Board Member Elections

-- 1. Process: Elections shall take place annually at the last membership meeting of the calendar year, with the exception of the election to be held after adoption of this Charter, which will occur during the first quarter of 2022. - a.
+- 1. Process: Elections shall take place annually at the last membership meeting of the calendar year. - a.
 Staff to the CoC Board shall determine a preliminary list of members eligible to vote, based on requirements for voting members.
 The resulting list of voting members shall be published through the CoC's electronic mailing lists and website. - b.
 Challenges may be made regarding members eligible to vote as well as applications for CoC Voting Member status.
-The CoC Board shall consider voting eligibility for any applications and challenges received, at its meeting immediately prior to annual elections. - c.
+The CoC Board shall consider voting eligibility for any applications and challenges received, at its meeting immediately prior to annual elections.

+- c.
+Eligible voting organizations must have their voting contact confirmed with the Sonoma County Department of Health Services one week prior to the election. - d.
 Nominations for open seats shall be solicited for a period of approximately four weeks prior to the annual election.
-Nomination forms must be received by the Sonoma County Community Development Commission by the close of business seven working days preceding the election.
+Nomination forms must be received by the Sonoma County Department of Health Services by the close of business 14 calendar days preceding the election.
 Self-nomination is permissible.
-The list of candidates and their applications will be published via the CoC website at least three working days before the election. - d.
+The list of candidates and their applications will be published via the CoC website at least three working days before the election. - e.
 Candidates may run for no more than two seats.
-Should a candidate run for two seats, one of them must be an at-large position. - e.
+Should a candidate run for two seats, one of them must be an at-large position. - f.
 Ballots shall be distributed to a representative of voting organizations in person at the meeting or through other means if the election is held virtually or in a hybrid fashion.
-Once marked, the ballots will be collected by Board members holding appointed seats, and tallied by them. - f.
-If an equal number of votes are received a run-off vote will be taken.
-If a tie vote remains, the Board chair (or proxy) will randomly select the winning candidate. - g.
+Once marked, the ballots will be collected by Board members holding appointed seats, and tallied by them. - g.
+If an equal number of votes are received, a run-off vote will be taken.
+If a tie vote remains, the Board chair (or proxy) will randomly select the winning candidate. - h.
 CoC staff will announce the winners of the election at the membership meeting, and post the full results as soon as is practical on the CoC's website.